 The monumental Fontaine Saint-Michel overlooks Place Saint-Michel, a lively square where the Boulevard Saint-Michel meets the quays of the Seine.

 Architect Gabriel Davioud designed a great fountain to the scale of the new square.
-Davioud originally wished to built a fountain in the centre of the square.
-However Haussmann and his team were not too keen on that idea.
-They asked the architect to place the fountain onto the building at the corner of boulevard Saint-Michel and rue Saint-André des Arts.
-This would mask the end wall in an impressive way.
+Davioud initially wished to build a fountain in the centre of the square.
+However, Haussmann and his team were not too keen on that idea.
+They asked the architect to place the fountain on the building at the corner of Boulevard Saint-Michel and rue Saint-André des Arts.
+This would impressively mask the end wall.

-The fountain was inaugurated on the 15th August 1860.
-At first it did not meet the approval of many Parisians.
+The fountain was inaugurated on the 15th of August 1860.
+At first, it did not meet the approval of many Parisians.
 Some did not like the fact that it was placed against the wall.
 Others judged it too colourful.

 A brief description of the Saint-Michel fountain

 The Saint-Michel fountain is 26 metres high by 15 metres wide (85 x 49 ft).
 Unlike other Parisian fountains, it was designed using different colours of stone.
 Nine different sculptors were commissioned to create the iconography of the fountain.

 The Saint-Michel fountain looks like a triumphal arch with four Corinthian columns flanking the central niche.
 It shares similarities with Paris’ first wall fountain: the Medici fountain in the Luxembourg garden.
 Another wall fountain of importance is the Four Seasons Fountain, situated in the 7th arrondissement.

 The four bronze statues

 The columns of red marble from Languedoc are surmounted by four bronze statues representing the cardinal virtues:

 - Prudence, holding a serpent and a mirror, by Jean-Auguste Barre